sudoyashi/Joshis-Garage/_posts/2023-02-02-goingtogsclass.markdown

 As parts, it comes out to about $200-300 on estimate... but $500+ for shipping!
 I'll have to order locally.

-## Honda Windward, they've ruined me with great service
+## Honda Windward, best customer service I've had at a dealership

 Wonderful guys out here.
 I appreciate my local Honda Windward.

+I requested a quote from my local Honda dealerships because shipping here is out of the question.